-Hi, I’m Bertha — I’m a Perth-based baker specialising in pumpernickel rye bread.
+Hi, I’m Bernice — I’m a Perth-based baker specialising in mouthwatering German pumpernickel rye bread.
 My passion is enriching people’s lives through the power of a perfectly dense loaf.

-PS Bertha, feel free to share some of your bread with us.
+PS Bernice, feel free to share some of your bread with us.

 You can have the most flippin’ amazing product or services in the world.
 But, if your reader doesn’t feel like they can trust, connect or relate to you…well, they probably won’t want to stick around, much less buy from you.
 This is where the power of your personal story comes in.